Coronavirus digest: India bans export of remdesivir COVID-19 treatment drug | DW | 11.04.2021

 Indian authorities temporarily halted exports of the antiviral drug remdesivir on Sunday as a surge in coronavirus infections put a strain on demand for the treatment.

-India reported its biggest-ever daily spike of 152,879 cases on Sunday even as authorities launched a four-day "vaccine festival" to intensify the vaccination campaign in the country.
+India reported its biggest-ever daily spike of 152,879 cases on Sunday, even as authorities launched a four-day "vaccine festival" to intensify the campaign in the country.

 Seven firms in India produce the drug owned by US pharma giant Gilead.
 It showed early promise as a treatment for COVID-19, but the World Health Organization said the drug had "little or no effect" on mortality.